 Question: How and How Much?

 Answer: Generally you consult with a Bankruptcy attorney and complete the paperwork and they file it with the courts.
 Attorneys charge different fees for this.
 We have seen this cost around $2000-$3000 for most people (for a fairly simple bankruptcy).
 Complex bankruptcies will cost more.
 This is a specialized area of law.
 We recommend for Texas the law firms of David J. Willis Attorney & Broker at LoneStarLandLaw.com, Timothy Webb-Bankruptcy Attorney at timothywebblaw.com, Doug Powell-Bankruptcy Attorney at dougpowelllaw.com, or the Law Offices of T. Alan Ceshker at Ceshker.com

 Answer: Yes, but only temporarily.
 Bankruptcy delays a foreclosure until the lender files a motion to have the bankruptcy stay lifted.
 This almost always happens.
 During this delay, fees and missed payments pile up making foreclosure more likely and less preventable.

 Question: Are there alternatives?

-Answer: Yes.
-We’ve covered many options throughout this website.
+Answer: Yes. there are better alternatives, We’ve covered many options throughout this website.